Cambio

 How?

-Cambio is a National Science Foundation-funded professional development project for informal learning institutions—zoos, children’s museums, science centers, and other similar organizations—across the United States.
-It’s built on the premise that by developing cultural competence specific to Latinx communities and STEM—the fields known collectively as science, technology, engineering, and mathematics—coupled with intentional changes in practice, museums can improve their ability to be inclusive of their Latinx communities, cultures, and audiences.
+Cambio was a professional-development project for informal learning institutions – zoos, children’s museums, science centers, and other similar organizations – across the United States, funded by the National Science Foundation.
+It was built on the premise that by developing cultural competence specific to Latinx communities and STEM (science, technology, engineering, and mathematics) coupled with intentional changes in practice, museums can be more welcoming and inclusive of their Latinx communities, cultures, and audiences.

-In practice, Cambio offers a yearlong professional development program, along with resources and tools for museum professionals.
-We help museums shift internal practices to better create STEM experiences that are culturally relevant, responsive, and sustaining to Latinx audiences.
+Cambio offered museum professionals a yearlong professional development program, along with practical resources and tools, to help museums shift their internal practices to better create STEM experiences that are culturally relevant, responsive, and sustaining to Latinx audiences.

 Bridging diverse expertise.